huggingface/hub-docs/docs/sagemaker/inference.md

 ## Deploy an LLM to SageMaker using TGI

+If you are interested in using a high-performance serving container for LLMs, you can use the Hugging Face TGI container.
+This utilizes the [Text Generation Inference](https://github.com/huggingface/text-generation-inference) library.

 First, make sure that the latest version of SageMaker SDK is installed:

 ```bash